Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-These standards ensure that training quality is maintained consistently across all of Germany.

 ---

 ### ⚙️ Standards Development Process

 --{{0}}--
-The development of VET standards is a systematic, collaborative process.
+The development of VET standards is a systematic, collaborative process.This ensures that VET evolves with labor market needs while maintaining educational rigor.

 ``` ascii
 STEP 1              STEP 2              STEP 3